wdeasy/byoc.ninja/README.md

 >sudo nano /etc/hosts

 add and save
->127.0.0.1	qconsteambrowser
+>127.0.0.1	qconsteambrowser.com www.qconsteambrowser.com

 >sudo service nginx restart
 >rake assets:clobber
 >rake assets:precompile

-Once everything is set up, you should be able to navigate to qconsteambrowser/servers.
+Once everything is set up, you should be able to navigate to http://qconsteambrowser.com
-You will see the admin bar once you sign in through steam with the user you put in the seeds.rb file.
+You will see the admin options in the drop down menu once you sign in through steam with the user you put in the seeds.rb file.